 - 1/2 cup dutch-processed cocoa powder

 - 1/2 teaspoon salt

 - 1 cup unsweetened soy milk or almond/coconut/oat

 - 1/4 cup neutral flavored oil such as canola, grapeseed, melted coconut

 - 1 teaspoon pure vanilla extract

 - 1 cup lightly packed grated zucchini, drained of excess water about 1 medium zucchini

 - Preheat the oven to 350 degrees F. Line a standard muffin pan with liners and spray them lightly with oil so the muffins don't stick to the liners.

 - In a large bowl, add the flour, cocoa, baking powder and salt.
 Whisk well to combine.

-- In another medium sized bowl, whisk together the soy milk, oil, ground flaxseeds and sugar until smooth.
+- In another medium sized bowl, whisk together the soy milk, oil, ground flaxseeds, sugar and vanilla until smooth.
 Lightly squeeze excess water out of the grated zucchini, then stir it into the wet ingredients.